jqueiroz/lojban.io/README.md

 #### Guidelines for translations

-Ideally, Lojban sentences for the Contextualized brivla deck should be intuitively parsable by someone who has gone through the entirety of the [Getting started with Lojban](https://lojban.io/courses/introduction/) course, and understandable by someone equipped with hover hints and/or a dictionary.
+Ideally, Lojban sentences for the Contextualized brivla deck should be intuitively parsable by someone who has gone through the entirety of the [Getting started with Lojban](https://lojban.io/courses/introduction/) course, and understandable as long as that person is equipped with hover hints and/or a dictionary.

 <!-- TODO: image of hover hints -->